 After the refrigerator is installed and the plumbing connections are complete, the water tank should be filled by drawing one glass of water.
-This will take about 1-1/2 minutes.
-Then, draw and discard 7 more glasses to be sure that the tank and plumbing connections are rinsed of any impurities.
+It may take about 1-1/2 minutes after depressing the dispenser arm before water works its way through the plumbing connections and begins to fill this first glass.
+Draw and discard 7 more glasses to be sure that the tank and plumbing connections are rinsed of any impurities.
+The water delivery system has a built in shut off device that will stop the water flow after 3 minutes of continuous use.
+Simply release the actuator button to reset the dispensing mechanism.